When I was pregnant, I had a lot of time to knit. I knitted scarves and baby hats and a friend of mine suggested I could make crafts to make and sell.

 It all depends on how you handle your sales and where you live.
 In some jurisdictions, you don’t need licensing for a small home-based business.

-For more information, please take a look at this Small Business Administration Guide on starting a business with your blog.
+For more information, please take a look at this post on How to Sell Crafts as a Business on Lawyers.com.